pop-ketle/Fish-Chaser/README.md

 ```

 ## Initialization
-Download dataset from G-Drive(I'm looking into good data distribution methods, so if you have any recommendations, please let us know.)
+1. Download dataset from G-Drive
+(I'm looking into good data distribution methods, so if you have any recommendations, please let us know.)
 https://drive.google.com/drive/folders/1M0aMYlUAgpzrzAYVEMkPrYeE9rJx6z91?usp=sharing

-Place the downloaded dataset as shown above.
+2. Place the downloaded dataset as shown above.

-Execute this script for db initialization.
+3. Execute this script for db initialization.

 ```
 $ cd crawler
-$ python initialize_db.pu
+$ python initialize_db.py
 ```

+Learn more about the datasets [here](./datasets/README.md).

-next step is later...
+4. next step is later...

 ## DB Architecture
 ![ER図](./datasets/images/data_ER.svg)